-We implement our method using IPOPT [27] with PY-ROBOCOP [10].
-The optimization problem is implemented on a computer with Intel i7-12700K processor.
-We set $\alpha = 250, \beta = 1000$ for Alg.
-1. For γ and η in Alg.
-1, we use the different values for different applications as shown in Table II and Table III.
-When we run (9) alone without using Alg.
-1, we use 1000 samples to calculate the empirical probability of failure to evaluate the satisfaction of chance constraints.
+We implement our method using IPOPT [16] with PY-ROBOCOP [5].
+When we run (9), we use 1000 samples to calculate the empirical probability of failure to evaluate the satisfaction of chance constraints.
+Readers are encouraged to read [3] to see all results.